 This stew was really good.
 For anyone thinking it’s going to taste like spaghetti, stop.
 Stop it right now.
 The beef flavor seeps into the sauce, and if you use beef broth instead of vegetable stock it’ll intensify that flavor profile big time!
 Add some potatoes and carrots (or your other favorite stew veggies) and you are in business kids.
 I served our stew up with some crusty bread.
 Because why wouldn’t you?!

 Hungry for More?

 Tomato Beef Stew

 Tomato Beef Stew is an easy weeknight spin on a classic stew that's full of flavor!
-This semi-homemade recipe is total comfort food and will make your house smell amazing!
+This semi-homemade recipe is total comfort food at it's finest!